 For a commissioned work of art or long-term collaboration, describe and motivate:

-All cultural organizations in the Netherlands subscribe to the Dutch Fair Practice Code (Click here to see Fair Practice Code information and tips), the Governance Code Cultuur (Governance Code for Culture) and the Code Diversiteit & Inclusie (Code on Diversity & Inclusion), which automatically means that the institution or organization applies the guideline for artists’ fees.
+All cultural organizations in the Netherlands subscribe to the Dutch Fair Practice Code, the Governance Code Cultuur (Governance Code for Culture) and the Code Diversiteit & Inclusie (Code on Diversity & Inclusion), which automatically means that the institution or organization applies the guideline for artists’ fees.

 Explanation of the work (1 page maximum per artist)